 You should normally have a first degree in the broad field of performance and drama studies, although applications from students of other disciplines may be considered if they have sufficient experience of performance.
 Your application may also be considered if you have appropriate professional experience, or can otherwise demonstrate your potential to undertake this form of postgraduate study successfully.
 An offer will normally only be made after audition and interview.

 Months of entry

-Acting and movement classes will interrogate the body, and there is a specific focus on relaxing and working with ease, developing the imagination, unpicking personal habits and creating believable performances.
+Acting classes will interrogate the body and provide you with a toolbox of exercises.
+There is a specific focus on relaxing and working with ease, developing the imagination, unpicking personal habits and creating believable performances.

 Course contact details